go-xorm/builder/README.md

 # SQL builder

-Package builder is a simple and powerful sql builder for Go.
+Package builder is a lightweight and fast SQL builder for Go and XORM.

 Make sure you have installed Go 1.1+ and then: